AllenNeuralDynamics/aind-metadata-extractor/README.md

 To build a new extractor, define a new output model in the models/ folder.
 Then create a new extractor folder and inherit from `BaseExtractor`.
 Implement the functions:

 - `.run_job()` should store the metadata output object (matching the model) in self.metadata and return a dictionary with the `model_dump()` contents
-- `._extract()` should perform the actual data loading, metadata-service calls, etc, necessary to build the metadata model
+- `._extract()` should perform the actual data loading, metadata-service calls, etc, necessary to build the metadata model and return it

 Your extractor comes with an inherited function `.write()` which writes the metadata to the file <extractor>.json.